Skip to main content

 For example, if the employee has consistently performed poorly or is guilty of gross misconduct, an employer can gather evidence to show that the dismissal is fair.
 This evidence may be in the form or previous formal warnings, attendance records, and historical performance ratings.

-Employees on long term sick leave can also be dismissed - but only if the correct procedures are followed.
+Employees on long-term sick leave can also be dismissed, provided the correct procedures are followed.
 Employers should learn about the employee's condition and speak to them about their recovery and treatment options.

 Myth: